Women's WorldWide Web (W4): Corporate partners

-W4's most recent sponsor (since January 2014) is Parisian clothing brand Pablo which teamed up, in Fall 2014, with W4 Ambassadress, French actress and model, Clémence Poésy, to design a printed t-shirt that reads, "The Mighties – Live ‘n Loud at W4", illustrating both women's resourcefulness and strength and the importance of amplifying women's voices and voicing support for girls and women's empowerment around the world.
-Pablo donated 100% of sales of the T-shirt to W4's field projects.
+W4's most recent sponsor (since January 2014) is Parisian clothing brand Pablo which teamed up, in Fall 2014, with W4 Ambassadress, French actress, and model Clémence Poésy to design a printed t-shirt that reads, "The Mighties – Live ‘n Loud at W4", illustrating both women's resourcefulness and strength, as well as the importance of amplifying women's voices and voicing support for girls' and women's empowerment around the world.
+Pablo donated 100% of the sales of the t-shirt to W4's field projects.

 W4 Ambassadors

 One of W4's first Ambassadresses is Wasfia Nazreen, an experienced mountaineer known for becoming the youngest Bangladeshi woman to reach the summit of Mount Everest.
-She is also the Bangladeshi woman to successfully climb Aconcagua, the highest mountain in the western and southern hemispheres; the first Bangladeshi woman to climb Mount Elbrus, the highest peak in Europe; and the first Bangladeshi woman to reach the peak of Mount Vinson, the highest mountain in Antarctica.
+She is also the first Bangladeshi woman to successfully climb Aconcagua, the highest mountain in the western and southern hemispheres; the first Bangladeshi woman to climb Mount Elbrus, the highest peak in Europe; and the first Bangladeshi woman to reach the peak of Mount Vinson, the highest mountain in Antarctica.

 French actress and model, Clémence Poésy, became a W4 Ambassadress in 2014.
 She explains why she came to support W4: "I think women have to care about other women and fight for the ones who can't.
 I think it is one of the most important fights to lead right now.
-I work with a web platform called Women's WorldWide Web, W4, and they do the funding for lots of different charities around the world.
+I work with a web platform called Women's World Wide Web, W4, and they do the funding for lots of different charities around the world.
 I also think women are the solution."